ultrasaurus/test-first-teaching/learn_ruby/hello/index.md

 ## Define the "message" method

-In hello.rb, add the following inside the class (before the "end").
+In `hello.rb`, add the following inside the class (before the "end").

     def message
     end